Scope

 Optional chaining syntax

-nonExisting?.prop # null
+nonExisting?.prop # returns null

 Operations